-Initially requested by Federal and SLED agencies as part of their request for proposals for servers (and other IT products), which meant it required the manufacturer to properly implement the functionality and have it certified by authorized agencies.
-Financial Services, Retail, Healthcare and other verticals also value and beginning to require it.
-It can be difficult to achieve since many manufacturers buy off the shelf components outside the United States which may have their own firmware code or firmware written to the components without any anchor point making the product as a whole more vulnerable to firmware breach and other exploits.
+Silicon Root of Trust was initially requested by Federal and SLED agencies as part of their request for proposals (RFP) for servers (and other IT products), which meant it required the manufacturer to properly implement the functionality and have it certified by authorized agencies.
+Financial services, retail, healthcare, and other industry verticals also value and have begun to require it.
+It can be difficult to achieve since many manufacturers buy off-the-shelf components outside the United States.
+They may have their own firmware code or firmware written to the components without any anchor point, making the product more vulnerable to firmware breaches and other exploits.

 BENEFITS OF SERVERS